zchambers3/VendingMachine/README.md

 Gum
 Dispenser (add a constructor that populates the Dispenser class array with a variety of Products) Finally, write a main method that creates a Dispenser and calls the Dispenser method displayProducts().

+Milestone 3
+Update your Snack and Drink classes so that they implement the Comparable interface.
+Comparison is based on the name of the item and follows alphabetical ordering rules, ignoring case.
+In other words, the Drink “Cola” is less than the Drink “Tea”.
+Items with the same name should be ordered on price in ascending order.
+If two items have the same name and price, they are considered equal.
+Write a main method that tests your compareTo() method.
+Submit your updated class files.